Sally Struthers Reacts As ‘All In The Family’ Turns 50

 “They were lower socioeconomic real people living their lives and loving each other and arguing — and reaching over one another at the table for food,” she said.

-Struthers, who was just 23 when she was cast on the Norman Lear comedy, revealed that she no idea the show would become such a massive success.
+Struthers, who was just 23 when she was cast on the Norman Lear comedy, revealed that she had no idea the show would become such a massive success.
 After the controversial first episode, director John Rich warned the cast they could all be out of jobs due to backlash from angry viewers.
 The series would go on to score 22 Emmy Awards over its nine seasons.

-Struthers also revealed that her own father died two years before the show premiered and that O’Connor became like a real-life father to her.
+Struthers also revealed that her dad died two years before the show premiered and that O’Connor became like a real-life father to her.
 The late actor and his wife, Nancy, even introduced her to her future husband.

 The happy anniversary comes nearly two years after Struthers blasted the remake of the CBS sitcom.
 The ABC special, titled Live in Front of a Studio Audience, featured remakes of classic All in the Family episodes with Woody Harrelson in the role of Archie Bunker.
 Reimagined episodes included “Henry’s farewell” (1973) and “The Draft Dodger” (1976).